Baptiste-lg/R-type_documentation/Documentation/source/usage.rst

 Cloning the Repository
 ----------------------
-To clone the repository of R-type use this line:
+To clone the repository of R-type run the following command:

 .. code-block:: bash